-&lt;sup>6 The "specific legal meaning" of the word "discovery" was stated by the Court to be "the formal exchange of evidentiary information and materials between parties to a pending action"; this was in contrast to the general definition of "discover" as "the ascertainment of that which was previously unknown; the disclosure or coming to light of what was previously hidden."
+5 The "specific legal meaning" of the word "discovery" was stated by the Court to be "the formal exchange of evidentiary information and materials between parties to a pending action"; this was in contrast to the general definition of "discover" as "the ascertainment of that which was previously unknown; the disclosure or coming to light of what was previously hidden."
 (14 Cal.4th at 20.)

-We disagree vehemently with appellants' argument, based upon Arnett (and amounting to mental sleight-of-hand), that since the Court stated that the word "discovery" had the same legal meaning when used in the APA as in the Civil Discovery Act, it logically follows that "the rules governing the discovery process in the Administrative Procedure Act are identical to the rules governing the discovery process in the Civil Discovery Act."
+"discovery" had the same legal meaning when used in the APA as in the Civil Discovery Act, it logically follows that "the rules governing the discovery process in the Administrative Procedure Act are identical to the rules governing the discovery process in the Civil Discovery Act."